Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Good Hart & Cross Village

-Drive Michigan’s famous “Tunnel of Trees” (M-119) from Harbor Springs to Cross Village for one of the most scenic road trips in the entire Midwest.
-You’ll pass through Good Hart—don’t miss the Good Hart General Store and their famous cookies—as you wind through a canopy of towering hardwoods toward Cross Village.
+Drive Michigan’s famous “Tunnel of Trees” (M-119) from Harbor Springs to Cross Village for one of the most scenic road trips in the Midwest.
+You’ll pass through Good Hart — don’t miss the Good Hart General Store and their famous cookies — as you wind through a canopy of towering hardwoods toward Cross Village.

 The shore is wilder up here, less polished, and absolutely beautiful.
-Be sure to stop at Legs Inn in Cross Village.
-This restaurant serves some of the best Polish food in the state and has been drawing travelers for decades.
+Be sure to stop at Legs Inn in Cross Village, which serves some of the best Polish food in the state.
 The handmade driftwood and stone exterior is as much of a destination as the food.

-💡 INSIDER TIP: Drive the Tunnel of Trees in fall for peak color—it’s spectacular.
-But even in summer, the dappled sunlight through the tree canopy is magical.
-Take it slow (the road is windy) and stop at every scenic overlook.
-There are no gas stations or stores along this stretch, so fill up before you go.
+💡 INSIDER TIP: Drive the Tunnel of Trees in fall for peak color — it’s spectacular.
+Take it slow (the road is windy) and stop at the scenic overlooks.
+There are no gas stations along this stretch, so fill up before you go.

 Manistique

 Kayaking, fishing, and camping are favorite pastimes up here.
-History lovers will enjoy exploring Palms Book State Park (home to the crystal-clear Kitch-iti-kipi spring), Seul Choix Point Lighthouse, and Fayette Historic State Park—a preserved 1800s iron-smelting town that’s one of the coolest hidden spots in Michigan.
-And if you love a good ghost story, you might just find a few legends lurking in the U.P.
+History lovers will enjoy Palms Book State Park (home to the crystal-clear Kitch-iti-kipi spring), Seul Choix Point Lighthouse, and Fayette Historic State Park — a preserved 1800s iron-smelting town that’s one of the coolest hidden spots in Michigan.

 📍 Manistique Quick Facts